wzhouad/NLL-IE/README.md

 * seqeval

 ## Dataset
 The TACRED dataset can be obtained from [this link](https://nlp.stanford.edu/projects/tacred/).
-The TACREV and can be obtained following the instructions in [tacrev](https://github.com/DFKI-NLP/tacrev).
-The CoNLL dataset can be obtained following the instructions in [this link](https://github.com/ZihanWangKi/CrossWeigh).
+The TACREV dataset can be obtained following the instructions in [tacrev](https://github.com/DFKI-NLP/tacrev).
+The original CoNLL dataset can be obtained from [this link](https://github.com/pfliu-nlp/Named-Entity-Recognition-NER-Papers/tree/master/ner_dataset/CoNLL2003).
+The revised CoNLL test dataset can be obtained from [this link](https://github.com/ZihanWangKi/CrossWeigh/tree/master/data).
 The expected structure of files is:
 ```
 NLL-IE
  |-- re